MANUFACTURING

 IT challengers the manufacturing face and how Citrix solutions can overcome them

-• Macroeconomic and political uncertainties;
+• Macroeconomic and political uncertainties.

-The expectation of IT
+The expectations of IT include:

 Therefore, the three components of a digital first strategy are: